 - Repair of damage to any buildings, fences, or other structures on your property

-- Replacement of structural components, such as broken windows and doors
+- Replacement cost of structural components, such as broken windows and doors

 - Damage to the contents within the structure, including stolen items